jcsmileyjr/dinner-potluck/README.md

 4. Either click on the tests one by one OR look to the far right corner to tap the "Run 4 integration specs"

 ### Built with
+- Netlify functions for backend support and hosting
+- Sanity.io (headless CMS) for database functionality
 - Integration testing with Cypress.io
 - React
 - Semantic HTML5 markup